Welcome to PayPal!

 When you instruct us to withdraw any amount of your PayPal balance, subject further to this user agreement we will:

-- convert the electronic money to money that we can transfer to your nominated funding source; and
+- Convert the electronic money to money that we can transfer to your nominated funding source.

 We aim to send the withdrawal payment instruction to our bank by the end of the next Business Day (“Business Day” means a day on which banks in Luxembourg are open to the general public). if there are no other delays subject to this user agreement.
 Once our bank receives our payment instruction, we have no control over how long the payment to you will take to complete.
 At this point, our bank, your funding source provider and the payment systems that they rely on take over responsibility for getting the money to your nominated funding source and this can affect the time it takes for you to receive your money.
 We may allow you to withdraw the money by transferring the money to: